skoval/gig-blog/content/portfolio/return.md

 <!--more-->

-This page contains adjusted service stats that allow a player's return performance to be directly compared from one match to the next.
-The rankings below are based on year-to-date adjusted return performance and _current_ adjusted return performance based on the past week of competition.
+This page contains adjusted return stats.
+These are adjusted for the serve ability of the opponent.
+In this way, these adjusted stats allow a player's return performance to be directly compared from one match to the next.
+The rankings below are based on the cumulative adjusted return perforamnce for the _current_ week's event.
+The _mean percentage_ is the average adjusted return performance.

 <div class="container-fluid">
 <div class="row">